-18 See e.g. infra note.
+^{18.} See e.g. infra note 157.

-19 For example, the UK Court of Appeal interpreted the notoriously broad concept of "personal data" narrowly by finding that whether an individual's data constitutes personal data depends inter alia on whether it is "information that affects his privacy, whether in his personal or family life, business or professional capacity" see Durant v Financial Services Authority [2003] EWCA Civ 1746 at para 28.
+^{19.} For example, the UK Court of Appeal interpreted the notoriously broad concept of "personal data" narrowly by finding that whether an individual's data constitutes personal data depends inter alia on whether it is "information that affects his privacy, whether in his personal or family life, business or professional capacity" see Durant v Financial Services Authority, [2003] EWCA Civ 1746 at para 28.

-20Lindqvist v Aklagarkammaren I Jonkoping, C-101/01, [2003] ECR at I-12992 [Lindqvist].
-21EC, Charter of Fundamental Rights of the European Union, [2000] OJ, C 364/01 [EU Charter] (Articles 7, 8, and 10 protecting, respectively privacy, data protection and freedom of expression).
+^{20.} Lindqvist v Aklagarkammaren I Jonkoping, C-101/01, [2003] ECR at I-12992 [Lindqvist].

+^{21.} EC, Charter of Fundamental Rights of the European Union, [2000] OJ, C 364/01 [EU Charter] (Articles 7, 8, and 10 protecting, respectively privacy, data protection and freedom of expression).

-22 Philip Morris Brands SARL v Secretary of State for Health, C-547/14, [2016] ECLI:EU:C:2016:325 (CJEU); see also Bernard Connolly v Commission of the European Communities, C-274/99, [2001] ECR I-1638 at paras 37-42.
+Philip Morris Brands SARL v Secretary of State for Health, C-547/14, [2016] ECLI:EU:C:2016:325 (CJEU); see also Bernard Connolly v Commission of the European Communities, C-274/99, [2001] ECR I-1638 at paras 37-42; see also Article 52(3) of the EU Charter, below at 40.

-freedom of expression.23 Hence an important guide to the meaning of Article 17 is likely to be the jurisprudence of the European Court of Human Rights in Strasbourg ("the Strasbourg Court").
-This is particular so given that, as Keller observes, "[c]ases balancing rights to expression versus privacy ... exist - but those rarely involve Data Protection, or set out rules for [online service providers], as opposed to ordinary publishers or speakers."24 The one decision Keller cites here is the leading Strasbourg decision of Von Hannover v Germany25 - which involved a traditional privacy claim against the print media.
+ECHR rights to privacy and freedom of expression.23 Hence an important guide to the meaning of Article 17 is likely to be the jurisprudence of the European Court of Human Rights in Strasbourg ("the Strasbourg Court").
+This is particularly so given that, as Keller observes, "[c]ases balancing rights to expression versus privacy ... exist - but those rarely involve Data Protection, or set out rules for [online service providers], as opposed to ordinary publishers or speakers."24 The one decision Keller cites here is the leading Strasbourg decision of Von Hannover v Germany25 - which involved a traditional privacy claim against the print media.
 Hence a key enterprise of this paper: to try to figure out how the newly-formulated right to be forgotten will apply to online expression by drawing out relevant principles from the privacy case-law of the Strasbourg Court and applying them to this new situation.
 We should stress that our endeavour is limited to how the primary right should be construed, whom it will bind and who may claim exemptions from it by reference to the countervailing right of freedom of expression or the journalistic exemption.
-We do not go on to consider the substantive content of the freedom of expression side of the balance:26 that would require a separate paper.
+We do not go on to consider the substantive content of the freedom of expression side of the balance:26 that would